-Discovery of novel medicine for treatment of chronic woundsMay 20th, 2013 in Medical research /
+Discovery of novel medicine for treatment of chronic woundsMay 20, 2013 in Medicine & Health / Medical research

 Every 20 seconds, a limb is lost as a consequence of diabetic foot ulcer that does not heal.
 To date, medical solutions that can change this situation are very limited.
 In his doctoral thesis Yue Shen from the Industrial Doctoral School and the Department of Medical Biochemistry and Biophysics at Umeå University presented a novel medicine for chronic wound treatment that may completely change the lives of millions of patients.